1988 Pacific typhoon season: Severe Tropical Storm Pat (Toyang)

 Unlike most systems in 1988, Pat formed from an area of disturbed weather near 10th parallel north that was first noticed by the JTWC on October 16.
 At 03:00 UTC on October 18, a TCFA was issued.
 Initially, the system remained poorly organized, with almost all the convection located along the eastern semicircle.
 Thunderstorm activity associated with the system became more organized, and 15 hours later, the JMA declared it a tropical depression while the JTWC classified the disturbance as Tropical Storm Pat.
 The storm tracked westward due to a ridge to its north while gradually intensifying, and on October 19, Pat was upgraded into a tropical storm by the JMA.
 Following an improvement in Pat's substructure, the JTWC upgraded Pat to a typhoon on October 20.
 Shortly before making landfall on the island of Luzon, the JTWC estimated that the typhoon attained its peak intensity of 85 mph.
 According to the JTWC, Pat crossed central Luzon while remaining a typhoon.
 After Pat entered the South China Sea, the JMA estimated that it attained its maximum intensity of 70 mph on October 22.
 Shortly thereafter, Pat began to weaken as it interacted with Hainan.
 The JTWC estimated that Pat weakened into a tropical storm over the Gulf of Tonkin, and later that day, dissipated slightly onshore Vietnam.

 Across Hainan, transport and telephone services were disrupted.
 About 33,000 ha of paddy fields were flooded and 16,000 ha of sugar cane were damaged or destroyed.
 Overall, damage was estimated at US$16 million.
 In Hong Kong, the storm dropped heavy rainfall for four days.
 There, a man was killed when one of the containers crushed onto a truck.
 In another incident, a woman was killed after being hit by a falling flower pot.
 Elsewhere, a man was injured by a falling tree.
 Scaffoldings at a construction site collapsed, damaging two automobiles.

-Press reports also indicated that Pat and rainstorms associated with a low-pressure area in mid-October left at least 90 people killed and left 500.000 homeless in Vietnam.
+According to the HKO, press reports also indicated that Pat and rainstorms associated with a low-pressure area in mid-October left at least 90 people dead and 500,000 homeless in Vietnam.
+However, according to Vietnam’s official meteorological records, it was not Pat but another tropical storm that, in combination with a low-pressure area active in mid-October, caused widespread heavy rainfall in central Vietnam.
+Tropical Storm Pat, in fact, did not cause any significant damage in the country.